Viola Frey: Who Makes Originals, Ever?

-This little exchange had left me with a mixture of feelings I wasn’t prepared for.
-So much more is conveyed in an exchange than simply the words, and Frey’s condensed and unembellished replies gave me pause.
+This little exchange left me with a mixture of feelings I wasn’t prepared for.
 Earlier I’d asked Squeak how she thought an interview with Frey might go.
-Now I recalled the brief hesitation that had preceded her response.
+Now I recalled her brief hesitation before she responded.

-I'd pressed the button and now a man opened the studio door (sculptor Dennis Gallagher, who has a studio in Frey’s building) and led me in.
-The place must have been a warehouse or small manufacturing business and now an atmosphere of benign neglect prevailed.
-We walked down a dim little hallway and passed through a door into a large, open, skylit warehouse space.
-There Frey’s huge, brightly colored ceramic sculptures stood about everywhere.
+But there I was.
+I pressed the button and after a while, a man opened the door and led me in.
+It was easy to see that earlier, the place must have been a small manufacturing business.
+We walked down a dim hallway and opened a door into a large, sky-lit space.
+There, Frey’s huge, brightly colored ceramic sculptures stood about everywhere.

-At one point, while lining up a shot, I noticed Frey get up and leave her office.
-She made her way slowly between two massive amphoras, past a monumental seated woman, around a huge unfired businessman, and toward a table where a number of her large bowls sat.
+At one point, while lining up a shot, Viola got up and made her way slowly between two massive amphoras, past a monumental seated woman, around a huge unfired businessman and toward a table where a number of her large bowls sat.
 Reaching the table, she began quietly working on the bowl’s glaze with a painter’s brush.

-Seeing her there, solitary and compact, among these giants, it was difficult to imagine this hobbling woman was the same one who had made them all—who’d been able to make them all.
+Seeing her there, solitary and compact, among these giants, it was difficult to imagine this hobbling woman was the same person who had made them all—who’d been able to make them all.
 In that moment I saw her as a mythic figure—an image distilled from forgotten movies of the past, or was it from books?
-Working quietly, she was the very image of the heroic artist living unknown among us.
+Working quietly, I saw the very image of the heroic artist living unknown among us.

-Besides giving me access to the main space of her studio, Frey invited me to explore the back rooms on two floors which contained many other examples of her work over the years.
+Besides giving me access to the main space of her studio, Frey invited me to explore the back rooms on two additional floors that contained many other examples of her work over the years.
 As I made my way from room to room, I was struck by the variety of strategies and forms she’d explored in her work.
 The scope of the creative capacity made visible in this way was quite striking in itself.
-As I stood before many of her pieces, the question of the relationship between art and the unconscious was inevitably evoked.
-In many of her plates, for instance, there is the obvious presence of the past.
-A close inspection will lead one inevitably, it seems to me, to speculations about what some of the particular images might represent in reference to her early life.
+As I stood before many of her pieces, the question of the relationship between art and the unconscious inevitably came to mind.
+In many of her plates, for instance, there's the obvious presence of the past.
+A close inspection will lead one inevitably, it seems to me, to speculations about what some of the particular images might represent in reference to difficulties in her early life.

-It did not occur to me for awhile that as I spent time with her, the deep feeling of respect that crept into me almost unnoticed was, in its own way, a significant piece of information.
-This feeling that quietly appeared did not come because I happened to like a particular piece of work, or because I noticed that her work happened to be well made.
-All that was true, but this feeling was called forth by something else more fundamental and difficult to specify.
+As I spent time with Viola that day, a deepening feeling of respect crept into me almost unnoticed.
+That in itself was a significant piece of information.
+This feeling did not come because I happened to like a particular piece or because I noticed that her work was well made.
+The feeling was called forth by something more fundamental.

-It is necessary to add one more thing.
-Just as it's possible to know intuitively when one stands before the work of real originality, it's also possible to know when a quality is present in the work which, in the past, was called virtue.
-How can anyone speak of virtue in the artworld today?
-But strangely enough, I feel it's the right word.
+It's necessary to add one more thing.
+Just as it's possible to know intuitively when one stands before work of real originality, it's also possible to know when a quality is present in the work which, in the far distant past, was called virtue.
+But how can anyone speak of virtue in the art world today?
+But to me, this is the right word.
 I even feel fortunate that it came up.
 Seeing this solitary figure in my mind's eye continuing her work, I'm brought to the question one asks of monks.
 Does prayer help the world?

 "Yes," she said, "He’s kicking the world."